SamroodAli/template-ruby/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# RUBY PROJECT 3: TIC TAC TOE
+# RUBY PROJECT: PROJECT NAME

 In this project, we create a Tic Tac Toe game.
 The main goal is to put into practice the main concepts of Object Oriented Programming.
 Particularly, classes and access to their attributes.